alifar76/NegBinSig-Test/README.md

 6) Output file contaiing result (which is called **ZINB_NB_Output_result.txt** in the above example)

-7) Output file containing only those OTUs that turn out significant after filtering for outliers (which is called **filtered_outliers_high_low.txt** in the above example)
+7) Output file containing only those OTUs that turn out significant after filtering for outliers (which is called **filtered_outliers_high_low.txt** in the above example).
+An outlier for a specific OTU is defined as that count value for the OTU which is greater than 5 times the inter-quartile range of the OTU across all samples.

 8) No. of cores to use.
 More cores on machine, faster the analysis will complete (which is **2** in the above example)